-Dr. Oliver and colleagues sought to systematically identify cases of ocular syphilis in North Carolina, determine risk factors and compare cases of syphilis with and without ocular manifestations.
+Dr Oliver and colleagues sought to systematically identify cases of ocular syphilis in North Carolina, determine associated risk factors, and compare cases of syphilis with and without ocular manifestations.

 Among 4234 syphilis patients identified during 2014-2015, a total of 63 (1,5%) had ocular syphilis.
 There 20 2014 and 43 cases where 2015 - 115% increased ocular syphilis, although total syphilis cases increased only 35%.

-These findings support the CDC's recommendation that clinicians should consider testing for HIV if they see a patient with ocular syphilis,issued earlier this year, after the outbreak in San Francisco and Seattle.
-Taken together, these studies highlight the importance of screening for syphilis and follow-up care for gay and bisexual men, as well as rapid diagnosis and complete antibiotic treatment can prevent health complications in the long term and break the chain of transmission of the disease that is the basic principle for the eradication of any infectious disease.
+These findings support the CDC's recommendation that clinicians should consider testing for HIV, if you see a patient with ocular syphilis, issued earlier this year after the outbreaks in San Francisco and Seattle.
+Taken together, these studies underscore the importance of screening for syphilis and follow-up care for gay and bisexual men, as well as a rapid diagnosis and complete antibiotic treatment can prevent long-term health complications and break the chain of transmission of the disease that is the basic principle for the eradication of any infectious disease.

 de Voux A et al. Rates of Primary and secondary syphilis by state Among men who have fri with men - United States, 2015.
 2016 STD Conference, Atlanta, abstract 4B1, 2016.
 View abstract.